jamesapcooper/jamesapcooper.github.io-src/content/resume.md

 -   Worked with team to refine methods and develop vision for discipleship of older adults.

-**Led worship at NHC Healthcare in St. Charles, Missouri and The Villages of St. Peters in St. Peters, Missouri (September 2016— ).**
+**Led worship at NHC Healthcare in St. Charles, Missouri and The Villages of St. Peters in St. Peters, Missouri (September 2016—May 2017).**

--   Planned and conducted worship services once a month for older adults
+-   Planned and conducted worship services (with preaching) once a month for older adults

 **Sunday School teacher at Kirk of the Hills Presbyterian Church in St. Louis, Missouri (Summers 2015—16).**

 -   Planned and conducted summer Sunday school lessons for elementary aged children.

-**Led Children’s Worship at Kirk of the Hills Presbyterian Church in St. Louis, Missouri(October 2015— ).**
+**Led Children’s Worship at Kirk of the Hills Presbyterian Church in St. Louis, Missouri (October 2015—March 2017).**

 -   Prepared and conducted children’s worship services.